Cooch Behar killings turning point, BJP to be routed from north Bengal: Bimal Gurung | Politics

 ''Unlike what some people have claimed, I did not align with the TMC to get rid of the police cases.
 The cases that were filed against me are sub-judice,'' he said.

-Assembly elections in all seven districts of north Bengal are being held in five phases -- between April 10 and April 29.
+Assembly elections in all eight districts of north Bengal are being held in five phases -- between April 10 and April 29.

 ALSO READ